How to Choose Between Long-Term and Short-Term Health Insurance?

 - Discounted Premiums Available – many insurers will offer a discounted premium when you opt for a long-term health insurance plan.

-- Can Customize the Policy – you will have the option to customize your health insurance with add-ons, such as critical illness cover, maternity and newborn cover, as well as alternative treatment such as AYUSH.
+- Can Customize the Policy – you will have the option to customise your health insurance with add-ons, such as critical illness cover, maternity and newborn cover, and consumable cover.

 - Tax Benefits – as with other health insurance plans, you will get tax benefits and returns under Section 80D of the Income Tax Act.